KaushalNaresh/CP-Algorithms/README.md

 7. Flloyd-Warshal method:
 Both Bellman ford and flloyd warshal method detects negative cycle, but Bellman ford gives shortest distance from origin to all nodes whereas as Flloyd Warshal gives shortest between any 2 nodes.

-8. Brief summary on iterators and generators in python:
+8. Brief summary on iterators and generators in python [(Link)](https://anandology.com/blog/using-iterators-and-generators/):

 - A generic example example of iterator, it reqires \_\_iter__ method, \_\_next__ method apart from \_\_init__ method
 ```python